onera/Cassiopee/Transform/doc/source/Transform.rst

     :type a: [array, list of arrays] or [zone, list of zone, base, pyTree]
     :param C: center of revolution
     :type C: 3-tuple of floats
-    :param AXIS: revolution axis
+    :param axis: revolution axis
-    :type AXIS: 3-tuple of floats
+    :type axis: 3-tuple of floats
-    :param thetaShift: angle (in degrees) to be in [-PI,PI]
+    :param thetaShift: angle (in degrees) for the grid to be lie in [-PI,PI]
     :type thetaShift: float
     :return: mesh with coordinates in the cylindrical frame
     :rtype: identical to input